 The PM synchronous motor is becoming widely used as a speed and position control of a servo system.
-This device is generally driven by a 3-phase PWM inverter which converts a constant voltage to 3-phase voltages corresponding to the rotor position.
-Figure (1) shows the layout of the drive system components, it consists;
+This device is generally driven by a 3phase PWM inverter which converts a constant voltage to 3-phase voltages corresponding to the rotor position.
+Figure 1 shows the layout of the drive system components, it consists;

-- PM Motor: an eight pole PM machine. - Implicit Sensor: a rotor position sensor producing 24 pulses each revolution. - Speed Measurement: to provide online measurement of rotating speed (W).
+- PM Motor: an eight pole PM machine. - Implicit Sensor: a rotor position sensor producing 24 pulses each revolution.